swimming at camp lake

 kid camp pottery wheel

 1. Complete and submit all the camp health forms.
 Please take extra care to update the Health History Form if your camper’s health changes before camp.
-For example, the medications listed on this form must match those you are bringing to camp and have ordered from Gordon Family Pharmacy.
+For example, the medications listed on this form must match those you are bringing to camp.

 1. Gather into a Ziplock bag any emergency medications (epi-pens, inhalers, etc.), prescription as-needed medications (still in their original pharmacy containers), or special OTC medications taken only occasionally as needed.